LinHeLurking/auto-pybind/README.md

 Everthing is done by static reflection and metaprogramming.

 This repo also has a helper script which leverages `stubgen` from the `mypy` project, helping you to generate `*.pyi` stub files.
 Everything is generated automatically.
-You add a few lines of C++ codes and run `poetry build`.
+You add a few lines of C++ codes aforementioned and run `poetry build`.
 Then everything is done.
+Some python files will be generated and placed to correct directories.

 ```python
 class BigObj: